Baltoli/project-docs/notes/log.md

   reliably extract an entry / exit graph from a complete module.
 * The next thing to improve on is that entry / exit nodes aren't tagged uniquely
   - probably need to extend the instruction graph static constructor to allow for a way of tagging them as such?
+Ahh - we only actually have a single instance (every function graph only has a single entry / exit).
+* One solution would be to copy function graphs?
+Problem when doing this is recursion depth - possible to generate an infinitely big graph!
+In fact the iterate-until convergence loop I have is the recursion depth control (i.e. how many times it runs!).
+So after a certain depth would just get to call nodes.